 In reference to the idea that reality is different for everyone, you could try lining up thousands of people up in front of a truck, and ask them what they see.
 The fact they they would likely all come back with the word “truck” or an equivalent, indicates that there is something between all their individual experiences that they share in common – that is the experience of seeing a truck.
 This common shared experience is that of reality and there is only one!
 If everyone created their own reality communication between people would be impossible – there would be no common ground to start from.

 Lastly, we can look to the human body for an example of commonality and individuality.
 If you look at every human body you will find a lot of commonality – most people have the same organs and their body largely operates in the same way.
 This was discovered from years of comparing people’s physiology – looking for commonality in how the system works.
+This is what all science seeks to do – to explain how things work in reality, and ideas are accepted based on how true they are, not how unique or original.
 How silly would it be to ask “oh my lungs allow me to breathe, but what do yours do?”.
 Hmmm.
 But of course after such commonality is noted, you can then identify certain people who’s physiology might have difference.
 One persons lungs may have an infection, or cancer.
 So there may be some people who say “well my lungs aren’t working too well!”.